Permissions

 • Alice requests Document Y → full access via drive ownership.

-• Bob, an accepted admin of Drive A, requests Document Y → full access via drive admin membership.
+• Bob, an accepted admin of Drive A → full access via drive admin membership.

-• Carol, a drive member with a view+edit grant directly on Document Y → view and edit.
+• Carol, a member with a view+edit grant directly on Document Y → view and edit.

-• Eve has a direct grant on Document Y that expired yesterday → denied.
+• Eve, whose direct grant on Document Y expired yesterday → falls back to the member baseline (sees it unless it's private).

 Permission Management